Teen Driving Accident Attorneys in Raleigh, NC

 - Reaching for an object: 6 percent of crashes.

 It is very important that parents or guardians look after their teenage relatives to prevent them from driving while distracted.

 How We Investigate a Teenage Accident

-Many late model vehicles contain event data recorders, EDRs, which record what was going on with the vehicle just before a crash.
-These “black box” devices record such information as speed, steering, braking, acceleration, seatbelt use, force of impact and whether airbags deployed.
+Many late-model vehicles contain event data recorders, EDRs, which record what was going on with the vehicle just before a crash.
+These “black box” devices record such information as speed, steering, braking, acceleration, seatbelt use, the force of impact, and whether airbags deployed.